avinashbest/cpp-gfg/README.md

 # Exception Handling:
 1. Divide by Zero.
 2. No Heap memory available.
-3. Accessing array elements outside the allowed index reange.
+3. Accessing array elements outside the allowed index range.
 4. Pop from an empty Stack.

 # Try, throw & Catch: